ExSidius/OpenWebsite/README.md

 First of all, make sure you have python installed on your computer.
 If you're running a Mac, it will be installed by default.

 Then you must download the file named `open_site.py` and store it in your home directory.
-Assuming you download to your Downloads folder, and it is nested within your home directory like any self respecting Downloads folder would, you can simply run the following command within your terminal.
+Assuming you download to your Downloads folder, and it is nested within your home directory like any self-respecting Downloads folder would, you can simply run the following command within your terminal.

 ```
 cd